-Each year from 1997, the NCHECR has published the HIV/AIDS, Viral Hepatitis and Sexually Transmissible Infections in Australia Annual Surveillance Report.
-The annual surveillance report, available through www.nchecr.unsw.edu.au, provides a comprehensive analysis and interpretation of surveillance data on HIV/AIDS, viral hepatitis and sexually transmissible infections in Australia.
+The document viral hepatitis and sexually transmissible infections in Australia Annual Surveillance Report has been published by the Kirby Institute from 1997.
+The Annual Surveillance Report, available through www.kirby.unsw.edu.au provides a comprehensive analysis and interpretation of surveillance data on HIV, viral hepatitis and sexually transmissible infections in Australia.
 The report Bloodborne viral and sexually transmitted infections in Aboriginal and Torres Strait Islander people: Surveillance and Evaluation Report has been published from 2007, as an accompanying document to the Annual Surveillance Report.
 The Surveillance and Evaluation Report provides detailed analysis and interpretation of the occurrence of these infections in Aboriginal and Torres Strait Islander communities in Australia.